Everything You Ever Wanted to Know About Therapy

 That depends.
 Family Therapy can be very helpful for teenagers who are struggling but there are times when it may be more helpful for them to do individual therapy, especially when they are unlikely to share what is going on with them in front of other family members.
 For more information on therapy options for teenagers read about therapy for Kids & Teens and also Family Therapy.

-My kid won't behave, will you tell us what's wrong with her/him?
+My kid won't behave, will you tell us what's wrong with them?

 Is it okay to come to therapy if I've been drinking or using other substances?